 Pickpockets are a fact of travel.
 They prey on travelers and tourists alike, and while they may work in teams or on their own, it only takes one pickpocket experience to ruin your whole trip.
 But never fear!
-I’m here to give you some tips on how exactly to outsmart that pickpocket.
+I’m here to give you some tips on how exactly to outsmart that pickpockets of the world.
 This week we’re looking at ways to prevent becoming a pickpocket target, and next week we’ll look at some tricks of the trade so YOU know what to look out for!

 Pickpocketing happens, but it doesn’t have to happen to you!
 Don’t be afraid, and don’t act afraid.
-If you’re paranoid or obviously afraid of your own shadow, you’re just the person a pickpocket will target.
+If you’re paranoid or visibly afraid of your own shadow, you’re just the person a pickpocket will target.
 Don’t constantly check for your phone, wallet, etc., because that will call attention to where those things are!

 Be cool.
 Be confident.
 Walk with purpose.
 Do not act like a target!
 Be aware of your surroundings and your valuables, and you’ll be fine.

-2. Don’t Bring Your Valuables
+2. Don’t Bring Unnecessary Valuables

 3. Choose the Right Purse